Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## blockChunkLoaderRangeController

-Used to control the loading range of block loader series rules.
+Used to control the loading range of block loader series rules.  (need restart server)

 Affected rules: